jrathlev/Delphi-Windows-VSS/README.md

 converted to Delphi.
 To facilitate the integration into user written programs, all functions are bundled to a class (**TVolumeShadowCopy**).
 For execution in an own thread, another class (**TVssThread**) is provided.
-A sample snippet how integrate this into a user program can be found in the readme.txt file which is part of the source package.
+A sample snippet how integrate this into a user program can be found in the howto.txt file.
-Additionally, a console application example is provided (**VsToolkit**).
+Additionally, a console application example is provided (**VsToolkit.dpr**).
 This application is not based on the original Microsoft SDK sample, but on the modified version [Volume Shadow Copy Simple Client (VSCSC)](http://sourceforge.net/projects/vscsc).
 All programs and routines can be compiled for 32- and 64-bit systems (the latter